The Impact of Partial Occlusion on Pedestrian Detectability: Related Work

-Gilroy \textit{et al} \cite{gilroy2022objective} describes an objective method of occlusion level annotation and visible body surface area estimation of partially occluded pedestrians.
+Gilroy et al \cite{gilroy2022objective} describes an objective method of occlusion level annotation and visible body surface area estimation of partially occluded pedestrians.
 Keypoint detection is applied to identify semantic body parts and findings are cross-referenced with a visibility score and the pedestrian mask in order to confirm the presence or occlusion of each semantic part.
 A novel method of 2D body surface area estimation based on the "Wallace rule of Nines" \cite{gilroy2021pedestrian}\cite{wallace1951exposure} is then used to quantify the total occlusion level of pedestrians.
+Experimental results demonstrate that the proposed objective occlusion level classifier outperforms prior works and more closely matches the pixel wise occlusion level of pedestrians in images than the previous state of the art.